 Such is the power of modern smartphones.
 Gaming sensations like Fortnite and PUBG can thank their mobile platform and portability for their ridiculous run-away success.
 And it’s no wonder considering the power inside the best smartphones around.

-While the latest Apple and Samsung phones are capable of running the most demanding mobile games, the market is so popular that there are also dedicated gaming phones like the Razer Phone and Xiaomi Black Shark.
+While the latest Apple and Samsung phones are capable of running the most demanding mobile games, the market is so popular that there are also dedicated gaming phones like the Asus ROG Phone, Razer Phone and Xiaomi Black Shark.
+Since there are only a handful like this, we've also included some 'normal' phones that also offer a good gaming experience.

 Do you need all the highest specs?